-The Denver Regional Bicycle Map is intended to privide information about bicycle facilities in the region.
-Bicycle facilities are a form of cycling infrastructure consisting of marked lanes, tracks, shoulders and paths designated for use by cyclists.
-The map also includes some additional information related to bicyling such as bicycle parking, bicycle share stations (B-cycle), and transit park & ride locations in an effort to help riders in their route planning.
+The Denver Regional Bicycle Facility Map is intended to provide information about bicycle facilities in the region.
+Bicycle facilities can be on-street, like bicycle lanes and bicycle boulevards, or off-street like shared use paths and sidepaths.
+The facilities shown on this map are categorized according to regional DRCOG definitions, which may differ from local naming conventions.
+The map also includes additional information related to bicyling such as local bicycle paths, bicycle share stations and RTD park & ride locations in an effort to help riders in their trip planning.

 For more information about the Denver Regional Council of Governments Bicycle/Pedestrian program visit the DRCOG Bicycle and Pedestrian Planning web-page.

 This data is intended for informational purposes only.
 DRCOG provides this information on an "as is" basis and makes no guarantee, representation or warranty, either express or implied, that the data will be error free.
 DRCOG further makes no guarantees, representations or warranties, either express or implied, as to the completeness, accuracy or correctness of the data, or as to merchantability or fitness of the data for a particular use or purpose.
 DRCOG is not responsible to any user for any costs, expenses, liabilities or damages arising from inconsistencies in its data or from any use of the information.